Configuration options

 When overriding this configuration, you need to use ${user.home} instead of ~ (this is a specific Spring Boot variable).

 Here is a sample application.yml file in case you need to customize it.
-Keep only the lines you need.
+Only keep the lines you need.

 # Only keep lines that are relevant to you!